mattiazingaretti/Routh/README.md

 # Routh
-Simple script for symbolic computation of the Routh Table
+Simple script for symbolic computation of the Routh Table.

+Usage